Dr. Pixie McKenna

 Pixie graduated from University College Cork Medical School in 1995.
 Following a year of medical and surgical internship in Ireland, she joined the Cambridge Vocational Training Scheme in general practice.
 This involved three years of hospital training at Addenbrooke’s Hospital Cambridge in medicine, surgery, general practice, care of the elderly, gynaecology, rheumatology, rehabilitation medicine and paediatrics.
 In 1999, she obtained her certificate in general practice training and membership of the Royal College of General Practitioners.
 Over the last 13 years she has worked both in the NHS and the private sector in Ireland and the UK.
 Pixie currently runs a clinic on London’s Baker Street.

 Her media career began in 2006 when she was asked to be the onscreen doctor in BBC Three’s ‘Freaky Eaters’ series, which ran for three seasons.
-She is probably best known for her role in Channel 4’s primetime, BAFTA-winning medical series ‘Embarrassing Bodies’, now in its seventh series and Channel 4’s ‘Food Hospital’, now in its second series.
+She is probably best known for her role in Channel 4’s primetime, BAFTA-winning medical series ‘Embarrassing Bodies’, which will be going into its 7th series this year, and Channel 4’s ‘Food Hospital’, now in its second series.
 As well these major flagship shows, Pixie makes ad hoc appearances on a variety of other programmes as wide ranging as Celebrity Mastermind to This Morning.
-When not filming, Pixie spends her time writing columns for the Irish Mail, Mizz, Zest and Best magazines.
+When not filming, Pixie spends her time writing columns for the Irish Mail and Best Magazine.
 She also hosts the weekly ‘Air your Ailments’ slot on Ireland’s Today FM.

 Pixie released her first book, Handbag Doctor, through Kyle Cathie books in 2010.